yoshiohasegawa/mindflex-server/README.md

 # Mindflex Backend Server

-This project is a simple Flask server that supports the [Mindflex](https://github.com/yoshiohasegawa/mindflex) iOS mobile application.
+This project is a simple Flask server, that hosts API endpoints and routes that support the [Mindflex](https://github.com/yoshiohasegawa/mindflex) iOS mobile application.